doldsimo/lti-1.3-canvas-lms/README.md

 > Canvas only allows embedding LTI 1.3 plugins which are loaded over HTTPS.
 This can sometimes be difficult for development purposes, since you don't want to redeploy the plugin on a server with every change.
 That's why I recommend a tunnel like [Nkrog](https://ngrok.com/) for development purposes, which makes your own local host accessible from the outside via an https url.

-> It is important that if the LTI plugin is to have certain functions, such as sending notes to canvas, this feature must be activated in the configuration under "LTI Advantage Services".
+> It is important that if the LTI plugin is to have certain functions, such as sending notes to Canvas, this feature must be activated in the configuration under "LTI Advantage Services".
 If these functions are not activated here, the external tool does not have these permissions and, for example, no notes can be sent to Canvas.